 This table shows a net need for financing the Capital Programme of £25.77M which would require the Council to undertake additional borrowing.
-Additional borrowing would only be used only to finance capital expenditure in respect of General Fund.
+Additional borrowing could be used only to finance capital expenditure in respect of General Fund and Housing Revenue Account.